Neelp20/Project-4-TheWoodenSpoon/README.md

 Test cases and results can be found in the [TESTING.md](TESTING.md) file.
 This was moved due to the size of the file.

 ## Deployment

+### Development Setup

+This project uses a Python virtual environment located at `.venv`.

+#### Using VS Code (Recommended)
+- VS Code is configured to automatically use this environment via `.vscode/settings.json`.
+- If you open the project folder in VS Code, it will activate the environment automatically.

+#### Manual Setup (If Needed)

+If the environment doesn’t activate automatically, you can activate it manually by pasting it on terminal:
+.venv\Scripts\Activate.ps1

 ### Version Control